 NEW PolyCYPs® biocatalysis kits

-Hypha’s PolyCYPs® kits provide a fast and easy way to access CYP-derived drug metabolites and derivatives formed by oxidation at aliphatic or aromatic moieties at susceptible positions.
+Hypha’s PolyCYPs® kits provide a fast and scalable way to access CYP-derived drug metabolites and derivatives formed by oxidation at aliphatic or aromatic moieties.
 Download a pdf of the PolyCYPs brochure.

 NEWS & EVENTS